-Family is an important societal institution.
-Strong family relationships and family institutions are necessary for social and economic development.
-As a basic social unit family institution is important because it prepares and produces human capital for national growth and development.
-Strong family institution supplies good and useful citizens while a problematic, broken and week family supplies citizens which becomes headache for society.
+Family is an important Social institution.
+Strong family relationships and family institution is necessary for social and economic development.
+As a basic social unit, family institution is important because it prepares and produces human capital for national growth and development.
+Strong family institution supplies good and useful citizens while a problematic, broken and weak family produces citizens that become headache for society.
 Trust on family increases interaction and connection among family members.
-All family members work for benefit of each other and enhance the individual wellbeing.
-Previous research on family and wellbeing suggests that individual wellbeing is positively related with healthy relationships of family or increasing interaction among different members of family (e.g. Martin & Westerhof, 2003; Lelkes, 2006; Pichler, 2006).
+All family members work for benefit of each other and enhance the individual well-being.
+Previous research on family and well-being suggests that individual well-being is positively related with healthy relationships of family or increasing interaction among different members of family (e.g. Martin & Westerhof, 2003; Lelkes, 2006; Pichler, 2006).

 Similarly, neighborhood is also important institution.
-It plays role in the wellbeing of individual..
-An individual having good neighbor will be satisfied because his family and kids remain safe when individual on his work and get late due to some reason.
-In the presence of good neighborhood one does not worry about theft.
-Due to trust some working women prefer neighbor for their babies than day care center.
+It plays role in the well-being of individual.
+An individual having good neighbor will be satisfied because his family and kids remain safe when individual is on his work and get late due to some reason.
+In the presence of good neighborhood, one does not worry about theft.
+Due to trust, some working women prefer neighbors for their babies than day care center.
 Individual feels mental satisfaction when not at home.
 They cooperate with each other in the moments of pleasure and grief.
-All this increase the wellbeing of individuals and society and reduces the transaction cost.
+All this increase the well-being of individuals and society and reduces the transaction cost.

-Friendship also has important role in fostering wellbeing.
+Friendship also has important role in fostering well-being.
 Often it is noticed that people having good friends have higher level of self-confidence.
 Good friends provide help in case of traumas such as serious illness, divorce and job loss.
-All these benefits jointly increase our wellbeing.
-Literature shows that socializing with friends has positive association with subjective wellbeing (e.g. Lelkes, 2006; Pichler, 2006).
-Scientific hypothesis individual.
+All these benefits jointly increase our well-being.
+Literature shows that socializing with friends has positive association with subjective well-being (e.g. Lelkes, 2006; Pichler, 2006).

-H0: Trust on institutions do not affect wellbeing of
+Scientific hypothesis

-H1: Trust on institutions affects the wellbeing of
+H0: Trust on institutions does not affect the well-being of individual.

-individual.
+H1: Trust on institutions does affect the well-being of individual.